 If you want to do Christmas on a budget then the first thing you’ll need, unsurprisingly, is a budget.

 Before you start your Christmas shopping, you should write a list of everyone you need to buy for.

 Work out how much you can afford to spend on each person, and be realistic – this is for your own benefit.
-And more importantly, stick to it.
+And more importantly, once you've worked out your budget, stick to it.

-If you have any ideas on what to buy people, write them down too.
-If you head to the high street with a list of exactly what you need to buy, you’ll be less likely to spend more money on ‘bits and bobs’ you don’t really need.
+If you have any ideas on what you'd like to buy people, write them down too - if you head to the high street with a list of exactly what you need to buy, you’ll be less likely to spend more money on ‘bits and bobs’ that you don’t really need.

 You don’t necessarily have to stick to the list or buy everything on the list, but having ideas there will help you.